-We have represented plaintiffs and defendants in a variety of commercial disputes, including those arising from breach of contract, unfair competition, mergers and acquisitions, construction defects, shareholder disputes and tax contests.
+Business can be contentious.
+The customer is not always right, suppliers sometimes overreach and controversies can arise between the most well-intentioned partners.
+We have represented plaintiffs and defendants in a variety of commercial disputes, including those arising from breach of contract, fraud, the relationship between shareholders and management, unfair competition, mergers and acquisitions and real estate transactions.

 Buying or selling a business can be profitable and rewarding.
-It can also give rise to potentially devastating litigation.
-Unlike many litigation-only boutiques whose attorneys must spend billable time educating themselves on the nuances of a sale or acquisition, our transactional experience allows us to deliver powerful advocacy quickly and less expensively.
+It can also give rise to potentially devastating litigation well after the transaction has closed.
+Post-closing adjustments and payments, transfer of assets and obligations of indemnification or rights to set-off are frequent areas of dispute.
+Unlike many litigation-only boutiques whose attorneys must spend billable time educating themselves on the nuances of a sale or acquisition, our transactional experience allows us to deliver powerful advocacy in this area quickly and efficiently.

-In a binding arbitration, the parties agree to submit their dispute to a private person, typically an attorney or former judge, and to be bound by that person’s decision.
+In binding arbitration, the parties agree to submit their dispute to a private person or panel, typically attorneys and former judges, and to be bound by the decision they render.
 Binding arbitration is sometimes required by contract and can be less expensive, less public and faster than traditional litigation.
 Our attorneys can review options for dispute resolution and advise on whether arbitration advances the client’s overall objectives.
 If arbitration is required, our attorneys have the experience necessary to aggressively represent the client’s interest throughout the process.